bmcculley/hosts/readme.md

+#### Alright, so I just forked this and will be making some changes very soon...

+I don't agree with, in fact I strongly disagree with point localhost at 0.0.0.0 If you're running a local server, ipython notebook, or anything like that you'll quickly find that you're SOL.
+What a terrible idea.

+Also, I'll rework the code to remove the duplicates, and make things more uniform.
+This as opposed to just willy-nilly grabbing everything and throwing it inline into a hosts file.

 #Amalgamated hosts file

 This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.